United States Army Medical Research and Development Command

-The United States Army Medical Research and Development Command (USAMRDC) is the United States Army's medical materiel developer, responsible for medical research, development, and acquisition.
+The U.S. Army Medical Research and Development Command (USAMRDC) is the United States Army's medical materiel developer, responsible for medical research, development, and acquisition.

 Overview

-USAMRDC Headquarters at Fort Detrick, Maryland, supports subordinate commands worldwide.
+USAMRDC's headquarters at Fort Detrick, Maryland, support subordinate commands worldwide.
 Its medical research laboratories and institutes focus on different areas of science and technology (S&T), such as biomedical research in infectious diseases, combat casualty care, operational medicine, clinical and rehabilitative medicine, chemical and biological defense, combat dentistry, and laser effects.
 The laboratories are staffed with skilled scientists and support personnel.